 The world is tirelessly looking for ways to reduce carbon dioxide emissions into the environment, so the construction of passive “eco-houses” is becoming a priority for many countries.
 Moreover, if until recently the concept of conscious consumption was associated with something niche by most, now there is a young trend that has much hype.
 Passive houses have a very low energy loss due to the use of passive methods of energy save (insulation materials, innovative engineering and architectural solutions).
 Energy-saving, as well as renewable energy, is our nowadays and future.

 Avenston also keeps up with world trends and provides highly qualified services for energy efficient construction of facilities.
-We build energy efficient and passive houses, offices, warehouses, shops and other commercial buildings according to customer designs.
-Avenston Group acts as the general contractor and system coordinator at all stages of the engineering and construction of energy-efficient buildings.
+We build energy supply systems for offices, warehouses, shops and other commercial buildings according to customer designs.

 In Europe, passive buildings are that consume less than 15 kWh/sq.m per year (Fig. 1).